dapr/docs/howto/configure-redis/README.md

 By default the Dapr CLI creates a local Redis instance when you run `dapr init`.
 However, if you want to configure a different Redis instance, create a `components` dir containing the YAML file and provide the path to the `dapr run` command with the flag `--components-path`.

-### Self Hosted Mode without Containers

-In this mode, the Dapr CLI does not create a Redis instance.
-Follow [instructions](#Creating-a-Redis-Store) to create a Redis store.
+If you initialized Dapr using `dapr init --slim`, the Dapr CLI did not create a Redis instance or a default configuration file for it.
+Follow [these instructions](#Creating-a-Redis-Store) to create a Redis store.
 Create the `redis.yaml` following the configuration [instructions](#Configuration) in a `components` dir and provide the path to the `dapr run` command with the flag `--components-path`.